mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

     # If set to false, then player will need to have basic cmi.placespawner permission to place any type of spawner
     RequiresExactPermission: false
   Interact:
+    Spawner:
       # When set to true, players trying to change spawner with monster egg will require appropriate permission node
       # In example: player should have cmi.egginteract.pig to change spawner into pig, or cmi.egginteract.zombie to change into zombie spawner
+      RequiresPermission: false
+    TrialSpawner:
+      # When set to true, players trying to change trial spawner with monster egg will require appropriate permission node
+      # In example: player should have cmi.trialegginteract.pig to change spawner into pig, or cmi.trialegginteract.zombie to change into zombie spawner
-    EggRequiresPermission: false
+      RequiresPermission: false
   # If set to true, spawners will have chance to be dropped when destroying with tnt
   TnTExplosionDrop:
     use: false